kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/Kunran_SOLARSAFE_Findings.md

 ## Limitations

 * The sodium hypochlorite experiment was short-term and does not prove long-term durability.
-* The ATR-FTIR spectra were low-signal because thin film samples did not always make good contact with the ATR crystal.
 * Some ATR-FTIR spectra had to be retaken because weak sample contact or small air gaps at the ATR interface could distort the signal.
-* The ATR-FTIR data are useful for detecting obvious degradation markers, but should not be used for confident quantitative peak-height claims.
 * The profilometer was unavailable, so surface roughness and pitting could not be quantified.
 * The microscope images were mainly qualitative and did not show clear surface differences.
 * The CO2 sensor saturated at 9999 ppm, so the true maximum CO2 concentration inside the maize bags could not be measured.
-* The bags were opened on Day 3, so later humidity and CO2 readings should be interpreted as post-ventilation values rather than purely sealed-bag behaviour.
 * No direct aflatoxin-retention experiment was performed.
 * The literature reviewed was mainly from nuts, dried fruits and peanuts rather than maize, so it should be treated as screening evidence rather than direct proof for SOLARSAFE.
 * Nylon results were less conclusive because of the weaker ATR-FTIR signal and its moisture absorption concern.